-MTA has applied to each of the credit rating agencies set forth below for the ratings to be assigned to the Subseries 2012G-1 Bonds upon the substitution by Credit Facility Issuer of the Credit Facility.
-Upon the assignment of such ratings, MTA intends to supplement this remarketing circular to reflect the ratings assigned to the Subseries 2012G-1 Bonds.
+The Summary of Terms identifies the ratings of the credit rating agencies that are assigned to the Subseries 2020B-1 Bonds.
 Those ratings reflect only the views of the organizations assigning them.
-An explanation of the significance of the ratings or any outlooks or other statements given with respect thereto from each identified agency may be obtained as follows:
+An explanation of the significance of the ratings or any outlooks, criteria methodology or other statements given with respect thereto from each identified agency may be obtained as follows:

-Fitch Ratings Moody's Investors Service, Inc. S&P Global Ratings 33 Whitehall Street 7 World Trade Center 55 Water Street New York, New York 10004 250 Greenwich Street, 23 rd Floor New York, New York 10041 (212) 908-0500 New York, New York 10007 (212) 438-2000 (212) 553-0300
+Fitch Ratings Moody's Investors Service, Inc. S&P Global Ratings Hearst Tower 7 World Trade Center 55 Water Street 300 W. 57th Street New York, New York 10007 New York, New York 10041 New York, New York 10019 (212) 553-0300 (212) 438-2000 (212) 908-0500

-MTA has furnished information to each rating agency rating the bonds being offered, including information not included in this remarketing circular, about MTA and the bonds.
+MTA has furnished information to each rating agency rating the Subseries 2020B-1 Bonds, including information not included in this remarketing circular, about MTA and the bonds.
 Generally, rating agencies base their ratings on that information and on independent investigations, studies and assumptions made by each rating agency.
 A securities rating is not a recommendation to buy, sell or hold securities.
 There can be no assurance that ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by a rating agency if, in the judgment of that rating agency, circumstances warrant the revision or withdrawal.
-Those circumstances may include, among other things, changes in or unavailability of information relating to MTA or the bonds.
-Any downward revision or withdrawal of a rating may have an adverse effect on the market price of the bonds.
+Those circumstances may include, among other things, changes in or unavailability of information relating to MTA or the Subseries 2020B-1 Bonds.
+Any downward revision or withdrawal of a rating may have an adverse effect on the market price of the Subseries 2020B-1 Bonds.